sbeam-dev/SbeamRSS/Docs.md

 #### Where to find RSS source links?

 Most news websites come with an RSS feed link, so you can check your favorite website for one.
 [RSShub](https://docs.rsshub.app/en/) also provides a variety of RSS sources.
-It's worth noting that the app **only supports RSS feeds that contain full text articles**, and feeds that don't meet this requirement can't be parsed correctly.
-Thus source links from RSShub is preferred as they usually contain full text.
+Source links from RSShub is preferred as they usually contain full text.
 For websites that don't provide an RSS feed, there are plenty of tools on the web to generate one from these sites.

 ### Fetching feeds